-This chart shows the total incidents in Devon and Somerset that the Service attended each year (2015/16 to 2020/21). along with the number of fires, false alarms and special services attended.
-The total is shown The range of incidents that we attend is extremely broad and has increased over recent years, as has the equipment needed to
+This chart shows the total incidents in Devon and Somerset that the Service attended each year (2015/16 to 2020/21).
+The total is shown along with the number of fires, false alarms and special services attended.

 The range of incidents that we attend is extremely broad and has increased over recent years, as has the equipment needed to deal with each incident type.